 As I flipped through the recipes, I stopped at the Easy Cheesy Quiche for Two to ogle it for a moment, then lingered a bit in the seafood chapter (boy do their Maryland Crab Cakes sound divine), and finally flipped to the back of the book.
 Of course, as any cookbook connoisseur knows, the desserts are lurking back there.
 I really wasn’t planning to make anything, just doing a little window shopping.

 Let me just say, window shopping of any kind is a dangerous practice.

 The Inspiration for the Best Chewy Brownies Recipe

-I started reading the intro to their Chewy Brownies recipe.
-The author mentions how it was a “dicey admission” (and yes, I love that phrase too) to admit to loving box-mix brownies.
+I started reading the intro to America’s Test Kitchen’s Chewy Brownies recipe.
+The cookbook mentions how it was a “dicey admission” (and yes, I love that phrase too) to admit to loving box-mix brownies.
 Who can’t relate to that though, right?!

 Brownies from a mix are always perfectly textured: chewy inside, slightly crisp on the edges, with that gorgeously crackled top.
 Oh yes, I could relate, and very well, thank-you-very-much.

 And even though I wasn’t planning to make brownies, suddenly that’s all I could think about.

 Of course I made my version of them the first chance I got.

 What Makes Brownies Chewy?